A significant collection of uniforms exists.

 Nurse Uniforms 1895 - 1995

-Miss Mary Jane Hood was the first trained nurse to graduate from the Port Curtis and Leichhardt District Hospital, later the Rockhampton Hospital, in 1888.
-She was appointed as Matron of the Hospital in April 1888.
-Mary Jane was featured in this photograph with other trained nurses and students at the hospital which was published in the Sydney Mail and New South Wales Advertiser on 04 May 1895.
+Miss Mary Jane Hood was the first trained nurse to graduate from the Port Curtis and Leichhardt District Hospital, later the Rockhampton Hospital, in March 1888.
+She was appointed as Matron of the Hospital just one month later in April.
+Mary Jane was featured in this photograph taken at the hospital which was published in the Sydney Mail and New South Wales Advertiser on 04 May 1895.
+The photo includes all of the trained nurses and trainee nurses working at the hospital in 1895.

 .